The Color Codes of Mental and Situational Awareness

 If, however, the potential threat turns out to be a real threat, it is time to go to condition red!

 Condition red is where you need to be when you recognize an actual legitimate threat.
-Maybe you’re walking down the street and you are suddenly flanked by two people who don’t seem to be interested in anything but you.
+Maybe you’re out walking and you are suddenly flanked by two people who don’t seem to be interested in anything but you.
 Maybe you’re in a restaurant and that suspicious looking man you noticed earlier has just announced a robbery.
 Maybe there’s someone knocking on your door and you told him to go away but he continues to knock and starts to try to break it down.
 This is the time to be ready put a plan into action.

 Your plan may include: